midas-network/COVID-19/data_dictionary.md

 # Data dictionary

-This document describes a standardized format for sharing data related to the 2019 Wuhan coronavirus outbreak.
+This document describes a standardized format for sharing data related to the 2019 novel coronavirus outbreak.
 The initial aim is to convert all data from public reports into a standardized and easily accessible format as a comma separated values (csv) file.
 Any tabular or non-tabular data may be captured in this format.

 ## Directory conventions